Indermit Gill

-Indermit Gill is an Indian Economist who as worked on economic growth, poverty, institutions, conflict, and climate change.
+Indermit Gill is an American economist who has worked on economic growth, poverty, institutions, conflict, and climate change.

-He is the World Bank Group's Chief Economist of the World Bank Group and also their Senior Vice President for Development Economics.
+He is the World Bank Group's Chief Economist and also their Senior Vice President for Development Economics.
 He has previously worked at Duke University, the Brookings Institution, Georgetown University and the University of Chicago.

+Education

+He completed his B.A. in economics from St. Stephen's College, Delhi in 1981, and M.A. in economics from Delhi School of Economics in 1983.
 His Ph.D. was awarded by the University of Chicago.